GameDevTecnico/cubos/core/samples/reflection/basic/page.md

 @snippet reflection/basic/main.cpp Person definition

-The @ref core/reflection/reflect.hpp is a very lightweight header, and thus you should avoid including any other reflection headers in your headers whenever possible, in order to reduce compile times.
+The file @ref core/reflection/reflect.hpp is a very lightweight header which you should include when declaring types as reflectable.
+It only defines the reflection macros and the reflection function.
+Avoid including other unnecessary reflection headers, which might be heavier, in order to reduce compile times.

 In your source file, you must define the reflection data for your type.
 This is done through the @ref CUBOS_REFLECT_IMPL macro: